BindPlane OP

 Share:

-The BindPlane Agent is a flexible tool that can be run as an agent, an aggregator, or both.
-As an agent the collector will be running on the same host it's collecting telemetry from, while an aggregator will collect telemetry from other agents and forward the data on to their final destination.
+The BindPlane Agent is a flexible tool that can be run as an agent, a gateway, or both.
+As an agent, the collector will be running on the same host it's collecting telemetry from, while a gateway will collect telemetry from other agents and forward the data to their final destination.

-Here are a few of the reasons you might want to consider inserting Aggregators into your pipelines:
+Here are a few of the reasons you might want to consider inserting Gateways into your pipelines:

 • Collection nodes do not have access to the final destination

-• Limiting credentials for the final destination to a small subset, the aggregators, of systems to reduce vulnerability of exposure
+• Limiting credentials for the final destination to a small subset, the gateways, of systems to reduce vulnerability of exposure

-• If the aggregators are on a cloud instance, ability to use instance level credentials - such as for Google Cloud destinations
+• If the gateways are on a cloud instance, ability to use instance level credentials - such as for Google Cloud destinations

-• Offloading data processing (parsing) to the aggregators to prevent overloading of collection nodes
+• Offloading data processing (parsing) to the gateways to prevent overloading of collection nodes

 • Apply universal parsing to data streams coming from disparate devices